Sam-Gledhill/ImagePasswordManager/README.md

 The decryption is done in reverse.
 The pixels in the image are looped through, and their alpha values are subtracted from 255.
 The loop stops when the null terminator (alpha=0) is reached.
 This data is then decrypted using the password.

 In the current implementation the validity of the password is not tested, and the data is spat out as-is.
 This makes the current implementation extremely vulnerable as you can retrieve partial secrets.

+# Todo
+*  Add hashed+salted password to the image data so partial matches can't be made
+*  Create GUI alternative to CLI.
+Use WxWidgets,QT5, or make a Tkinter/JS interface.
+*  Make the client arguments more fool-proof.
+Add more checks.